rustyrussell/bolts/12-offer-encoding.md

 particular invoice, so it has some different characteristics; in particular the amount can be in a non-lightning currency.
 It's also designed for compactness to fit inside a QR code easily.

+Note that the non-signature TLV elements get mirrored into invoice_request and invoice messages, so they each have specific and distinct TLV ranges.

 The human-readable prefix for offers is `lno`.

 ## TLV Fields for Offers